framefactory/webgpu.rocks/content/_index.md

 - [Wikipedia](https://en.wikipedia.org/wiki/WebGPU)
 - [Awesome WebGPU](https://github.com/mikbry/awesome-webgpu)

-## What's on this page?
+## What's on this website?

 This is a quick reference for WebGPU.
-While the [WebGPU specification](https://gpuweb.github.io/gpuweb/) aims to describe the API as accurately and detailed as possible, this reference provides an easy to navigate summary for daily use.
+While the [WebGPU specification](https://gpuweb.github.io/gpuweb/) aims to describe the API as accurately and detailed as possible, this reference provides an easy to navigate API summary for daily use.

+For now, this is not a detailed introduction or programming guide.

 ## Getting started